anilburakbilsel/Snake-Game-in-TypeScript/README.md

  - run `npm install` to get all dependencies
  - run `npm run build` to compile the app
  - run `npm start` to get the game running on your browser

+ ## Finally
+This project should be working fine in your local machine.
+Just clone this repo to your machine, and then follow the instructions in the Development header.